metacpan/metacpan-cpan-extracted/distros/e/e/README.md

 This sector includes commands to run asynchronous
 (or pseudo-async) operations.

-It is not exturely clear with method to always use.
+It is not entirely clear which method to always use.

+`runf` limits to number of action or 20 (whichever is smaller).

+`runt` and `runio` have no such limits.

-Typically using threads (with `runt`) is the fastest.
+Typically using threads (with `runt`) seems to be fastest.

 Some statistics using different run commands: